barzan/dbseer/README.md

 **3. GUI front-end**

-The DBSeer GUI front-end is developed with IntelliJ IDEA 13.
+The DBSeer GUI front-end has been developed using IntelliJ IDEA.

 There are two ways to run the GUI: